Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Some will delay the LLC start date if they aren’t ready to go but want to get the filing out of the way or if they are close to the end of a calendar year and want to delay until the following year so they won’t have to file business taxes.

 The next field asks for information regarding the activities of the business.
 To answer, you need to enter a number called NAICS (North American Industry Classification System).
 This code is a six-digit number that classifies and categorizes the different business industries.
-This information is used in reporting statistical data for each of the industries in the U.S. Remember this number, as you will need it when filing annual tax returns.
+This information is used to report statistical data for each of the industries in the U.S. Remember this number, as you will need it when filing annual tax returns.
 Find your NAICS number by clicking on the “Search for NAICS Codes” and entering the keyword(s) that most closely resembles what your business will do.
 Enter the code(s) in the boxes.

 If your business’s activities aren’t specifically listed, choose one that is close.
 The filing allows for up to three codes to be entered.
 The first one is typically the code for the main business activity.